tc39/proposal-intl-displaynames-v2/README.md

 ## Entrance Criteria For Stage 1

-* Identified “champion” who will advance the addition: DONE- Frank Tang
+* Identified “champion” who will advance the addition: DONE- @FrankYFTang
 * Prose outlining the problem or need and the general shape of a solution
 * Illustrative examples of usage
 * High-level API